-In addition, gas providers sometimes offer exclusive plans and deals through uSwich.com, which you can find whenever you compare the cheapest gas prices.
+In addition, gas providers sometimes offer exclusive plans and deals through Uswitch, which you can find whenever you compare the cheapest gas prices.

-To make sure you’re on the best energy deal, you should make a habit of switching every 12-18 months whenever your fixed energy plan is coming to an end.
+To make sure you’re on the cheapest gas deal, you should make a habit of switching every 12-18 months whenever your fixed energy plan is coming to an end.
 If you don’t switch before your fixed plan ends you’ll be rolled onto your supplier’s standard variable or default tariff, which are typically the most expensive type of plan.

-In terms of the calendar year, it’s best to switch your energy before the winter months in around October.
+In terms of the calendar year, it’s best to compare gas deals and switch around autumn, before the winter months.
 This can help you ensure you’re not overpaying in winter when your gas and electricity usage is likely to be higher.

-It takes just a few minutes to compare and select your new gas provider with uSwitch.
+It takes just a few minutes to compare gas tariffs and select your new provider with Uswitch.
 After that, we’ll take care of the rest of the switching process.

-It can take 17 days for your gas account to be transferred over to your new supplier – this is including a two-week cooling off period in which you can cancel your switch.
+It can take up to three weeks for your gas account to be transferred over to your new supplier – this is including a two-week cooling off period in which you can cancel your switch.
+Most of the suppliers we work with adhere to the Energy Switch guarantee, promising to complete switches within five days.
 Once you’ve submitted your switch, you just need to wait to hear from your new energy supplier.
 Then you just need to give a meter reading to ensure you’re billed accurately.

-No. One of the misconceptions about switching your gas or electricity is that by going to a cheaper gas supplier you will be compromising good customer service.
-On uSwitch, your table of results allows you to click through to customer reviews and view specific supplier details.
+No. One of the misconceptions when you switch gas or electricity plans is that by going to a cheaper gas supplier you will be compromising good customer service.
+When you compare gas suppliers on Uswitch, your table of results allows you to click through to customer reviews and view specific supplier details.

 It includes customer satisfaction ratings, so you can also compare gas suppliers in terms of customer service and not just cheaper gas prices.

-You can also compare how gas and electricity suppliers fared in our annual customer satisfaction survey, with big differences between the best and worst performers every year.
+You can also compare gas and electricity suppliers' performance in our annual customer satisfaction survey, with big differences between the best and worst performers every year.

-While making sure you’re with cheapest gas supplier is the best way to cut your bills, there are some other things you can do to keep the cost down.
+While a great way to cut your bills is to compare gas deals to make sure you’re with the cheapest gas supplier, there are some other things you can do to keep the cost down.

-Turn down your heating.
-Reducing your thermostat by just 1 degree can save you as much as £75 a year.
+Turn down your heating - reducing your thermostat temperature by just one degree can save you as much as £145 a year

 You can find more energy saving tips in our guide.